|Nutrition Facts (per serving)|

-Fry the onion in the oil in a saucepan over medium heat.
+Fry onion in oil in a saucepan over medium heat.

-Once the onion has softened and browned slightly, add the peanut butter, ground candlenuts, ginger, and garlic.
+Once onion has softened and browned slightly, add peanut butter, ground candlenuts, ginger, and garlic.

-If the sauce has thickened too much at this point, add some warm water.
-Discard the lemongrass and lime leaves, then give the sauce a quick whisk before serving.
+If sauce has thickened too much at this point, add some warm water.
+Discard lemongrass and lime leaves, then give sauce a quick whisk before serving.